page updated on February 06, 2016

 Eric Ries's book The Lean Startup suggests an experiment-driven, iterative approach to discovering the right customers, products, and business models for startups.
 His oft-stated suggestion is to measure the right things, then analyze those measurements to devise experiments to improve the business strategy.
+(This is the scientific method and empirical reasoning applied to business processes.)

 One such experiment is cohort analysis.